DavidZ79/Smarter-Defect/README.md

 - ZeroPoint bug fix: focus lasts beyond turn

 ## Resources and Credits
 Thank you deonchan2012 for the card and power art!
+It can be found ["here"](https://drive.google.com/drive/folders/1uKbEjf_riT0arFWRnvopNRBFt9lsG5lJ?usp=sharing).

 I used [this](https://imageresizer.com/) image resizer tool for card art.
 This tool features bulk resizing.